lukanyonani/SkillsBridge/README.md

 Users can track their learning progress, application status, and career development in one dashboard, providing transparency and motivation that many existing platforms lack.

 ## Localized South African Focus
-The platform specifically addresses South African users with local job markets, NSFAS integration, and region-specific opportunities, creating a more relevant experience than generic international platforms.
+The platform specifically addresses South African users with local job markets, bursary oppertunities, and region-specific opportunities, creating a more relevant experience than generic international platforms.

 ---